alcahir/Python-Course/Session_4/README.md

 Create method `miss_lecture`.
 This method has to be able to subtract 1 point from the `missed_lectures` attribute.

 #### Task 5
 Create method `miss_homework`.
-This method has to be able to subtract 2 point from the `missed_homework` attribute.
+This method has to be able to subtract 2 point from the `missed_home_tasks` attribute.

 #### Task 6
 Create method `_add_points`.